 Path Customization

-By default, user is directed towards /home URI if he/she is successfully authenticated.
-User can configure default path according to their wish in RouteServiceProvider
+By default, the user is directed towards /home URI if he/she is successfully authenticated.
+User can configure the default path according to their wish in RouteServiceProvider

 :